 The diamond brocade stitch pattern is a very pretty design that's been around for a long time.

-This easy knitting stitch pattern creates lovely diamond textured stitches across the fabric and it's made with simple knit and purl stitches.
-Great for beginners.
+This easy knitting stitch pattern creates lovely diamond textured stitches across the fabric.

 The term brocade goes back in history a hundred years and it's a term used to describe a technique that is used to decorate fabric.